 The second approach views top surgery as similar to other types of reconstructive surgery.
 Taking this approach, full discussion between the surgeon and patient is sufficient for the patient to make an educated decision whether to proceed with surgery.
-This second approach, where a letter from a therapist is not required, is called the “informed consent model.”
+This second approach, in which a letter from a therapist is not required, is called the “informed consent model.”

 So, letters are welcome and valuable but often not required for surgery.
 If you are an insightful, mature individual 18 years or older, with an adequate support system and are capable of informed consent based on an educated experience of the risks and benefits of surgery, Dr. Mosser does not require a therapist letter.
 If you are interested in having surgery covered by insurance, the insurance company may require a therapist’s letter in order to grant insurance approval for surgery.